broncowdd/SnippetVamp/readme.txt

 - a bookmarklet to store a new snippet whith as few clicks as possible
 - one click backup option
 - crypt the data file
-- some obvious things not implemented yet (rename data file when you change its name in the config, for example: obvious don't you think ?!)

 Bugs: